 Simulation and Visualization

-Simulation to solve traffic congestions.
+Simulation for solving traffic jams.
 Simulation of heat loss in a building.
 Machine learning for use in medical diagnostics.
-Training of a dangerous marine operation in a ship simulator.
+Practising a hazardous operation in a ship simulator.
 Virtual prototyping to simulate and visualize new product designs.
 Simulation is used in all engineering disciplines and fields of science, business and industry, the public sector and teaching.

-In the Master´s program in Simulation and Visualization, you learn simulation methods for use in your own field.
-The aim of the program is to educate innovative engineers who can apply their expertise in simulation and visualization to solve complex problems.
+In the master’s degree in simulation and visualization, you learn simulation methods for use in your own discipline.
+The aim of the programme is to educate innovative engineers who can use leading-edge expertise in simulation and visualization to solve complex problems.

-The study program for 2017/2018 has been completely revised.
-The program consists of various methods such as simulation of dynamic systems, artificial intelligence, swarm intelligence, machine learning and Monte Carlo simulation.
+The programme consists of various methods such as simulation of dynamic systems, artificial intelligence, swarm intelligence, machine learning and Monte Carlo simulation.
 But you will also learn how a commercial ship simulator works.

-Programming is central to many of the courses.
-Therefore, you learn programming in the Master’s program, although prerequisit knowledge of programming is highly recommended.
+Programming is a natural part of most courses.
+Students will therefore learn programming in this master’s degree, but please note that previous knowledge of programming is highly recommended.

-The main objectives of the Master’s program are:
+The main purposes of the master’s degree programme are:

-- To develop readily applicable skills in a range of powerful methods for computer simulation within the fields of dynamic systems, stochastic simulation and artificial intelligence, in order to solve complex problems within ones own field of competence, and with direct relevance to industry.
+- To develop skills in a variety of effective simulation methods that can be used directly in dynamic systems, stochastic simulation and artificial intelligence, to solve complex problems in your own field of study, and with direct relevance to business and industry.

-- To be able to conduct simulation experiments within these fields, including system modelling, implementation of algorithms, running simulations, visualization and interpretation of results.
+- To be able to conduct simulation experiments in these fields, including system modelling, implementation of algorithms, execution of simulations, visualization and interpretation of results.

-- To be able to build a basic simulator, including a simulation system and computer graphics.
+- To be able to build a simple simulator, including a simulation system and computer graphics.

-Topics throughout the Master’s program are taught from low-level (theoretical understanding and low-level programming) to high-level (practical application to cases from industry and use of existing software).
+The courses throughout the master’s programme are taught from a low level (theoretical understanding and low-level programming) to a high level (practical application in cases from business and use of existing software).